-Shohin is an associate in the Firm’s Litigation Department and is a member of the Government Relations and Political Law Groups.
-With a proven and successful background in Pennsylvania politics, Shohin is known for offering his clients in-depth insight and broad context to provide effective representation and successful results.
-His practice focuses primarily on litigation involving state governmental entities and officials, state constitutional matters, appellate litigation, complex election issues, and grand jury investigations.
-Shohin’s experience includes appellate matters in the Third Circuit Court of Appeals and the Pennsylvania Supreme Court, where he previously served as a clerk for Chief Justice Thomas G. Saylor.
-Shohin has also represented clients in matters in the Commonwealth Court’s original, as well as appellate jurisdiction.
+Shohin is an associate in Kleinbard’s Litigation Department and is a member of the Government Relations and Political Law Groups.
+His practice focuses primarily on appellate litigation, litigation involving governmental entities and officials, State and Federal Constitutional matters, and grand jury investigations.
+With a proven and successful background in Pennsylvania politics, Shohin is known for offering his clients in-depth insight to provide effective representation and successful results—often though creative and unconventional channels requiring a deep understanding of the rules of appellate and civil procedure.
+He has represented clients before the Third Circuit Court of Appeals, the Pennsylvania Supreme Court, where he previously served as a clerk for Chief Justice Thomas G. Saylor, and the Commonwealth Court.

 - Successfully defended the constitutionality of the Pennsylvania fiscal code.
 See Phantom Fireworks Showrooms, LLC v.
 Wolf, 198 A.3d 1205 (Pa.
 Cmwlth.
 2018).